Last Updated August 1, 2022, v. 2.0

 7.4.3.
 You accept the use of Functionality cookies.
 Accepting these cookies is a condition of using the Site, so if you prevent these cookies, we cannot guarantee how Site or the security on our Site will perform during your visit.

 7.5.
 'Targeting' cookies are used to track your visit to our Site and other websites, including the pages you have visited and the links you have followed, which allows third parties to display targeted ads to you on the websites you visit.

-• To link to social networks, like Facebook, that may subsequently use information about your visit to our website in order to provide advertising or other offers that may be of interest to you when you visit other websites.
+- To link to social networks, like Facebook, which may subsequently use information about your visit to our website in order to provide advertising or other offers that may be of interest to you when you visit other websites.

 7.5.2.
 You accept the use of Targeting cookies.

 7.5.3.
 If you are in the EU, you may opt out of certain third party cookies that we and other websites may use for targeting through the Internet Advertising Bureau at http://www.youronlinechoices.eu/ or the Digital Advertising Alliance (“DAA”) at http://www.aboutads.info/.
 Opting out of one or more ad networks only means that those particular members no longer will deliver targeted content or ads to you.
 It does not mean you will no longer receive any targeted content or ads on our websites or other third-party websites.
 If your browser is configured to reject cookies when you visit one of the above referenced opt-out pages, and you later erase your cookies, use a different computer or change web browsers, your preference may no longer be active.
 Since all of these cookies are managed by third parties, you should refer to the third parties' own website privacy notifications and policies for further information (see below for more information about the particular Targeting cookies used on our Site).